Is Zecotek Photonics a 3D Printing Company?

 Signing an agreement with an Armenian research institution to work on creating metal powders for 3D printing does not constitute a product offering either.

-Unfortunately, issuing press releases of intent do not constitute a 3D printing company.
+Unfortunately, issuing press releases of intent does not constitute a 3D printing company.
 We’ve seen too many companies try to “enter the 3D printing market” this way.
 Unless Zecotek (CVE:ZMS) can start driving revenues from real, commercialized 3D printing products, the answer to this question will continue to be no.